How often and when to send marketing emails

 A word to the wise: keep an eye on your engagement and unsubscribed rates if you follow this approach.
 We’ve seen plenty of shops whose rates slip when sending a few times a week.

-If you insist on emailing at such a high rate, then you’ll want to devote energy to list growth to balance out the unsubscribes.
+If you insist on emailing at such a high rate, you'll inevitably experience more unsubscribes.
+That means you’ll need to devote energy to growing your email list.

-Small shop owners have a lot going on.
+Small Shopify owners have a lot going on.
 We get that email marketing is sometimes shoved aside for other priorities.

-If you fall into this category of no rhyme or reason to your email marketing schedule, it’s time for a gut check.
+If you fall into this category of inconsistent email sending — no rhyme or reason to your email marketing schedule — it’s time for a gut check.

 Email is reliable.
 You’re utilizing your own data and are in full control, not beholden to the whims of a third party.
 For these reasons and more, Shopify recognizes that email is one of the most cost-effective and highest converting channels available.